mjopenglsdl/small3d/BUILDING.md

     cmake ..
     cmake --build .

-The unit tests can be run by executing *small3dTest.exe* in *build/small3d/src/Debug*.

 The above mentioned steps are for a 32-bit debug build.
 With the appropriate modifications and using 64-bit dependencies, a 64-bit build can be produced.
+The unit tests can be run by executing *small3dTest.exe* in *build/bin*.

 MacOS
 -----